GOVERNOR’S ROADMAP TO:

 Lauren Stienstra, Former Program Director, Homeland Security, NGA Center for Best Practices

-Carl Amritt, Senior Policy Analyst, Homeland Security, NGA Center for Best Practices
+Carl Amritt, Former Senior Policy Analyst, Homeland Security, NGA Center for Best Practices

 The National Governors Association Center for Best Practices (NGA Center) thanks the U.S. Department of Homeland Security for its support of this publication.

 The authors also thank Jeff McLeod for editorial review and guidance, and former NGA staff who have substantially contributed including Michael Garcia and Alisha Powell.